ecalder6/azure-gaming/README.md

 1. Sign up for an [Paid Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/).
 You need a paid subscription as I don't think the free account grants you access to GPU VMs.
 2. Sign up for an account on [zero tier VPN](https://www.zerotier.com/) and create a network.
 Make sure the network is set to **public**.
 Note down the network id.
 3. Download and install zero tier VPN on your local machine.
-Join the network using the network ID noted in the previous step.
+Join the network using the network ID noted in the previous step. **Make sure your local machine connect to the network BEFORE the VM does!**
 3. For the one-click setup to work, you need to disable steam guard.
     * This is because you need to manually type the second-factor code into steam client, which requires you to login to the VM.
     Blizzard's phone authenticator handles this much better with ability to approve on the phone.